-Any employee who deals with the public should ensure that he or she is appropriately dressed for the occasion.
+Any employee who deals with the public should ensure that they are appropriately dressed for the occasion.
 We trust we can rely on the professional judgment of our staff in choosing attire that is appropriate for their particular job responsibilities.
 Your attire should help project a professional atmosphere with students, staff, parents and other guests at our offices and schools.